Kew Cottages: Conspiracy against Dr Ellery

+Aftermath

+The Argus reported on 27 November 1924 Ellery's "vindication" at the royal commission.
+However, the impact of the commission on Ellery's life was substantial.
+Despite his supposed exoneration, he was left with significant legal expenses which were not paid by the government.
+Following the royal commission, Ellery was transferred to Sunbury Asylum, a relatively rural location at the time.

+Children's Cottages

+From 1929 they became known as the "Children's Cottages, Kew" or alternatively "Kew Cottages Training Centre".

 In April 1996, nine residents, all men and aged from 30 to 40, died in a fire.
 The two cottages, with a shared roof, had been housing 25 people at the time.

 The institution was finally closed in July 2008, after the grounds were redeveloped from 2001 to October 2006.